The Hero in You – a Book for Boys (in progress)

 SAROS IV: The Age of Nahualli (Years 55-72)

-The Fourth Saros begins with Theo’s search for a ‘Querencia’ that in Spanish describes the place on a ring an exhausted bull with seek to gather his energies before another charge.
-Once – and if he finds it – Theo is determined to finally do what he believes he was meant to do all his life.
+The Fourth Saros begins with my search for a ‘Querencia’ that in Spanish describes the place on a ring an exhausted bull with seek to gather his energies before another charge.
+Once – and if I find it – I am determined to finally do what I believe I was meant to do all my life.

 The Deadly Dalliances of Braxton Figglehorn (Novel, shelved)